chronchi/molecular_landscape/README.md

-# Molecular landscape: a new framework to think about personalized medicine
+# EMBER creates a unified space for independent breast cancer transcriptomic datasets enabling precision oncology.

-This repo contain the scripts used to generate the images from the molecular landscape.
+This repo contain the scripts used to generate all the figures from the EMBER paper and also instructions on how to run the analysis yourself.

 ## Directory structure